An Ultimate Guide On How To Properly Store Beer

 Store Beer Upright

 Storing beer upright is essential for a few reasons.
 This is because it keeps the liquid away from the cap and helps to prevent oxidation.
-Storing your beer upright also prevents any sediment from settling at the bottom of the bottle, which can affect the flavor of your beer.
+Storing your beer upright also prevents any sediment from not settling at the bottom of the bottle, which can affect the flavor of your beer when you try to drink it.

 Lastly, by keeping your beers upright, you can quickly identify any ‘off’ flavors or signs of contamination.
 If you notice any strange smells or tastes, then it is best to discard the beer as soon as possible.